The key to a professional-sounding song is a great mix. It gives the song balance, dynamics, and makes the

 Reverb is an incredibly dense topic.
-If you want a more details, here's our in-depth guide about reverb .
+If you want more details, here's our in-depth guide about reverb .

 In its most basic form, reverb is used to put certain instruments in a "room."

 You can use reverb to push instruments back in a mix, making them sound further away, or use reverb to control the overall tone of your mix.